MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-batch-posting.md

 8. In the **Starting Time** field, enter 4 PM.
 9. Choose the **Set Status to Ready** action.

-Sales orders that are within defined filters will now be posted every week day at 4 PM.
+Sales orders that are within defined filters will now be posted every weekday at 4 PM.

+## <a name="monitor-the-job-queue"></a>Monitor the job queue

+If you set up background posting with job queues, make it a regular task to monitor the job queue to catch any issues.
+You can track the status in the **Job Queue Entries** page.
+For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

+As an administrator, you can use [Application Insights](/azure/azure-monitor/app/app-insights-overview) to gather and analyse telemetry that you can use to identify problems.
+For more information, see [Monitoring and Analysing Telemetry](/dynamics365/business-central/dev-itpro/administration/telemetry-overview) in the developer and administration content.

 ## <a name="see-also"></a>See Also